yufeng-wu/yufeng-wu.github.io/index.md

 - **Responsible AI---Robustness, Safety, and Generalizability:** investigating why models fail in certain scenarios and creating methods to help models perform reliably across diverse real-world contexts.

-- **Causality for AI:** leveraging the framework of causality to enhance AI models' explainability, resilience to distribution shifts, and management of dependencies in the training data.
+- **Causality for AI:** leveraging the framework of causality to enhance AI models' data efficiency, explainability, and resilience to distribution shifts.

 ## News
 #### See more details (e.g. photos, slides) [here](./news_detail).